 Savannah is a town most easily enjoyed in at least 3 days in my opinion.
 Be flexible to the whims of the weather.
 The South often welcomes her guests with afternoon rainstorms, but as long as you are prepared and can shift plans and timing slightly, these refreshing afternoon showers can be a welcome relief to the heat of the day and force you into a shop or restaurant you may not have even noticed!

-1. Old Savannah Tours.
 This tour group offers a variety of ways to learn and enjoy Savannah.
 My first visit we enjoyed the trolley tour with the 'on and off' option.
 As we were driven to our next destination along their route, we could hear about the history of the buildings or squares we passed.
 This also gave our feet a much needed break from all the walking.
+There is also tours for the darker history of Savannah!
+Want to know more about the ghosts that haunt the homes and squares and maybe even your hotel in Savannah?
 They have several different packages to help you pick what your group would enjoy the most.
 As always I recommend starting your visit with a tour package.
 This gives you the fastest overview of the city and you can make note of places you are passing that you want to get back to visit!

 Lover of travel to charming places dusted with unique flavor.
 Join me as I explore the world sip by sip.
 Cheers!